BujorelActimel/ecommerce-scraper/README.md

 - Show graph: Displays the data in a graph form.
 - Show matrix: Displays the data in a matrix form.
 - Export data: Exports the data to a CSV file.

+## Cross Platform

+The app has been tested on a Windows 11 machine and also on Ubuntu 22.04 via Windows Subsystem for Linux (WSL).